-Thanks to the artistic attempts of our little cherubs, this seems to be the thing that ends up most often on our walls.
-To remove ink, there are a few methods you can try (for painted walls).
+Thanks to the artistic attempts of our little cherubs, this seems to be the creative medium that ends up most often on our walls.
+To remove ink from painted walls, there are a few methods you can try:

-*Try some rubbing alcohol/metho on a cotton ball and dab it on the ink stain until the stain is gone.
+- Try some rubbing alcohol/metho on a cotton ball and dab it on the ink stain until the stain is gone.

-*Apply some toothpaste to it, leave it for 10 minutes, then wash off with water (this method is also great for wallpapered walls).
+- Apply some toothpaste to it, leave it for 10 minutes, then wash off with water (this method is also great for wallpapered walls).

-To get rid of dirty fingerprints the best thing to use is a ½ cup of white vinegar and ½ cup of warm water, then wipe the walls down with it.
+To get rid of dirty fingerprints, the best thing to use is a ½ cup of white vinegar and ½ cup of warm water and wipe down the walls.
 Eucalyptus oil on a cotton ball rubbed on the fingerprints will also work well.